 While structural engineering is utilized for several areas, it is most often associated with civil engineering and applied to the construction of various building and structures.
 The planning, design, and analysis of structures, including parking lots, bridges, and buildings, are all the responsibility of structural engineers.
 Structural engineers deal with the safety and liability issues involved with each design.

 While utilizing materials as wood, steel, or concrete, each structural project must be built with safety in mind.
 Earthquake prevention, emergency preparedness, code compliance, and construction building codes must all be implemented in each structure, from the initial planning phases to the finished construction.
 These safety measures are so important, in fact, that many structural engineers specialize in the safety of foundations, failure analysis, damage assessment, and monitoring of both residential and commercial structures so as to prevent damage or accidents from occurring, as well as finding the cause of such accidents and errors if they have already occurred.

 Each structural engineer may have more experience with certain types of structures, including office buildings, schools, residential architecture, commercial construction, shopping centers, hospitals, towers, condominiums, and multifamily housing.
 There are also structural engineers with jobs centering on evaluating existing damage and determining the work required for repairing each structure.
 Structural engineering expert witnesses should be well-versed in all of these subjects.

-A structural engineering expert witness might be required lawsuit, especially for liability or construction defects cases.
+A structural engineering expert witness might be required for a lawsuit, especially for liability or construction defects cases.
 ForensisGroup has been successfully matching clients with top quality experts for more than twenty years.
-We invite you to browse through our extensive list of clients and contact us or Submit An Expert Request Form to learn more on how we can connect you with the best available structural engineering expert witness.
+We invite you to browse through our extensive list of clients and contact us or Submit An Expert Request Form to learn more about how we can connect you with the best available structural engineering expert witness.